ibm-cloud-docs/BlockStorage/faqs.md

 {: #thin}
 {: faq}

-All File and {site.data.keyword.blockstorageshort}} services are thin-provisioned.
+All File and {{site.data.keyword.blockstorageshort}} services are thin-provisioned.
 This method is not modifiable.